google-research-datasets/videoCC-data/README.md

 ## Data Format for VideoCC

-The data is provided [here](https://storage.cloud.google.com/videocc_public_files/video_cc_public.csv) as a single CSV file with the following columns:
+The data is provided [here](https://storage.googleapis.com/videocc3m/video_cc_public.csv)(note the file should start downloading immediately) as a single CSV file with the following columns:

 Video URL, Start timestamp (microseconds), End timestamp(microseconds), Caption.

+The data will not be exactly the same as the dataset used to train models in the paper but should be similar.
+Note that some sections of YouTube videos might contain static frames that are panned in or out.
+These can be filtered out using a motion filtering tool.